deqyra/RenderBoi/README.md

 The torus mesh is entirely parametrically generated and has a (so-called) emerald material.
 The coloured cube shows the position of a point light.

-### Requirements
+### Info

-* A graphics card capable with OpenGL 4.6 or higher
+* Development using OpenGL 4.6 (core profile) on a GTX 1660 Ti.
+* If your graphics driver does not implement OpenGL 4.6 core, [generate a loader](https://glad.dav1d.de/) that suits your platform, and replace `include/glad/glad.h` with it.

 ### Current features